lemberg/obd2-swift-lib/README.md

     ObserverQueue.shared.register(observer: observer)
 ```

 -  Use `ODB2` object for requesting chosen metrics.
-Additionally, with help of different vars like `var stateChanged: StateChangeCallback?` you can get the info you needed.
+Additionally, with help of different `var`s like `stateChanged` you can get the info you needed.

 ```swift